drichardson/UnrealEngineExamples/ArtPipeline/README.md

 .uasset in the UE4 Content Browser and select *Reimport*.
 They do not need to navigate to the folder again since UE4 stores relative paths to the imported assets.

-**NOTE:** In order for *Reimport* to work across multiple checkouts (by different users or by the same user in different locations), the *Data Source Folder* Editor Preference must be set to the *Inter* folder by all users.
+In order for *Reimport* to work across multiple checkouts without having to manually find files all the time, the *Data Source Folder* Editor Preference must be set to the *Inter* folder by all users.
 You can find this preference in *Editor Preferences > General > Miscellaneous > Data Source Folder*.
 If a level designer forgets to set the *Data Source Folder* preference and imports a file, that file will have an incorrect relative path tthat will most likely not work on other user's checkouts.

+However, if *Data Source Folder* is set, the *Auto-Reimport* feature will not work properly as of UE 4.23.1 and 4.24 preview 1.
+This issue is fixed by [PR 6359](https://github.com/EpicGames/UnrealEngine/pull/6359).

 ### Programmer
 A programmer only needs to check out *Game*, which contains all files necessary to play the UE4 game.